At a Glance

 Be prepared to discuss your experience with offshore instrumentation systems in detail.
 Highlight specific projects where you performed installation, maintenance, or troubleshooting, and be ready to explain the technical challenges you faced and how you overcame them.

-Given the nature of the role, it's crucial to demonstrate your commitment to health, safety, and environmental standards.
-Be ready to share examples of how you've prioritised safety in previous roles and any relevant certifications you hold, such as CompEx.
+Given the nature of offshore work, it's crucial to demonstrate your strong commitment to health, safety, and environmental standards.
+Share examples of how you've prioritised safety in previous roles and any relevant training or certifications you hold.